kubedb/cli/docs/guides/mongodb/quickstart/quickstart.md

   <img alt="lifecycle"  src="/docs/images/mongodb/mgo-lifecycle.png" width="600" height="373">
 </p>

+The yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).